 Version tokens can be locked.
 An application can use token locks to indicate to other cooperating applications that tokens are in use and should not be modified.

-The following sections describe the components of Version Tokens, discuss how to install and use it, and provide reference information for its components.
+The following sections describe the elements of Version Tokens, discuss how to install and use it, and provide reference information for its elements.